Benjamin Burge

 Business Crime & Financial Regulation

-Additionally, Ben was engaged as disclosure counsel in a series of four money laundering cases stemming from an international HMRC Operation.
-He is therefore familiar with all aspects of the disclosure process and oversaw a disclosure exercise of numerous deputy disclosure officers in reviewing mobile telephone and computer devices.
-He also receives instructions to review material that is potentially LPP.
+Additionally, Ben was engaged as disclosure counsel in a series of four HMRC cases stemming from an international money laundering investigation.
+He is therefore familiar with all aspects of the disclosure process, and has led a team of deputy disclosure officers in reviewing the downloads of mobile telephone and computer devices seized from a number of defendants.

-Asset Recovery, Civil Fraud & Confiscation
+Asset Forfeiture, Confiscation & Civil Fraud

 Criminal Prosecutions - Private & Public

-He has experience prosecuting a range of matters in the Crown Court, both as junior alone and led junior, including homicides, serious assaults, armed robberies, drugs and firearm conspiracies (involving Encro Chat), and serious sexual offences.
+He has experience prosecuting a range of matters in the Crown Court, both as junior alone and led junior counsel.
+Ben’s cases have included multi-defendant homicides, armed robberies, drugs and firearm conspiracies (EncroChat), border offences (human trafficking, drug importations and duty evasion), serious assaults and sexual offences.

 Criminal Defence